The Sexual Purity Paradox

-Where you once identified with your deeply-held beliefs about God, inspired by the people you trust most, you begin to identify more and more with your behavior, driven by your passions.
+Where you once identified with your beliefs (inspired by the people you trust the most), you begin to identify more with your behavior (driven by the passions you indulge the most).

 Actually, we’ve always defined ourselves to some extent by what we do, whether it’s hobbies, sports or career.
 Now we add our sexual activities to the list.

 The more behaviors we choose to justify, the more beliefs we have to renounce.